 Explore 10 sustainable foods to try in France, from local cheese to eco-friendly seafood and seasonal produce.

 France is known for its rich culinary heritage, offering a tantalizing array of flavors and dishes enjoyed for centuries.
-However, as sustainability and environmental consciousness become more important globally, it’s essential to think about our food choices impact on the planet.
+However, as sustainability and environmental consciousness become more important globally, we must consider the impact of our food choices on the planet.

 France, with its deep connection to agriculture and cuisine, is also home to a growing movement of responsible food options.
 Whether you’re a foodie looking to make conscious choices or simply exploring French gastronomy in an eco-friendly way, here’s a list of 10 responsible foods to try in France.